lucidbook/book/src/the-basics/index.md

 This guide has some tips and tricks on how to improve your dream recall from nothing, to multiple dreams per day.

+## But won't this make me really tired?
+Nope!
+Dreaming happens during REM sleep, which isn't meant to give you rest.
+You can spend every single dream completely lucid and not miss out on any rest at all.
+As well while lucid dreaming you may become more aware of how sleep works and how to better plan in your sleep to be more rested overall.

 ## I need this **RIGHT NOW** what's the fastest way to do this?
 Woah there, calm yourself down a bit.
 Lucid dreaming certainly is very appealing, and a great experience, but rushing